tslenter/RSX-RSC/README.md

 https://www.remotesyslog.com/
 ```

-# INFORMATION BELOW IS OUTDATED
+# !!INFORMATION BELOW IS OUTDATED!!

 RSC is only downloadable via the new repository.